Zerg00s/FlowPowerAppsMigrator/README.md

 ![](MISC/IMG/2018-07-25-21-11-04.png)

 ## 5. Import converted flows, apps and solutions
-Now go ahead and import your flows and apps to the destination tenant.
-All SharePoint actions are now be converted and point to the new location.
+Now you can import your flows and apps to the destination tenant.
+All SharePoint actions will now be converted and point to the new location.

 ###  <b>Power Apps</b> data sources are all converted